Locke/pygments-dafny/README.md

 Development installation via: `sudo python3 setup.py develop` (links to the files).
 Uninstall with `sudo python3 setup.py develop --uninstall`.

+## Usage on CLI

+This repository contains an example file: [example.dfy](example.dfy)

+You can render it directly in your terminal with the Command Line Interface: `pygmentize example.dfy`

+Please see Pygments' [https://pygments.org/docs/cmdline/](CLI documentation) for other outputs, e.g. rendering it to html.

 ## Usage with minted